 All my cell phones

 I remember how I was very reluctant to get a cellular phone in the beginning of this millennium.
 I simply did not like the idea of having one in my pocket.
 I know, although I was only in my 20’s, I had some anti-modern ideas at the time.
 The reason I got one was I moved away from my parents in the beginning of 2001, and of course I wanted to be able to talk to them when I or they wanted to.
-For the last fourteen years I owned ten (10) cellular phones, so let’s register them for posterity.
+Between 2001 and 2015 I owned ten cellular phones, so let’s register all my phones for posterity.

 My first cell phone was a dark grey Siemens C45, which I bought sometime in 2001.
 I was so glad for that little bugger, it was small, handy and it never bugged me in any way.